cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 ```

 ## Full Softmax Call: Rescale
-It's time to piece all our previous functions together in one function call that each main loop iteration in our kernel will invoke after computing $QK^T$.
-It will do the following steps:
+It's time to piece all our previous functions together in one function call that each main loop iteration will invoke after computing $QK^T$.
+It does the following steps:
 - Reshape our accumulators to the expected layout
 - Compute the `max`
-- Apply the correction to previous output and expsum
+- Apply the correction to the previous output and expsum
 - Call `scale_apply_exp2`
 - Reduce the sum